 This is a great treatment for skin that is prone to acne, discoloration, and dryness.
-To use plain honey on the skin, simply take a tablespoon right from the jar and apply to a freshly cleansed face.
+To use plain honey on the skin, simply take a tablespoon right from the jar and apply it to a freshly cleansed face.
 Since it is a bit messy and sticky, this is best done before your morning shower-use witch hazel to cleanse the skin, pull your hair away from your face, and apply a raw honey mask.

 - leave this on for 10-15 minutes while you shower

 - rinse off with warm water while gently massaging the skin

-When you rinse off your honey mask, you don’t need to follow with a second cleanser-the honey will help to pull away impurities from the skin, leaving your face soft.
-Just make sure to follow with your favorite toner, serum and moisturizer, and you’ll be good to go!
+When you rinse off your honey mask, you don’t need to follow with second cleanser-the honey will help to pull away impurities from the skin, leaving your face soft.
+Just make sure to follow with your favorite toner, serum, and moisturizer, and you’ll be good to go!